pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 ![dashboard](http://i.imgur.com/NE457Te.jpg)

-_Interesting note: the spikes in temperature and pressure in the image above show the environmental changes between me working in my highrise apartment and a local makerspace at ground level.
+___Interesting note__: the spikes in temperature and pressure in the image above show the environmental changes between me working in my highrise apartment and a local makerspace at ground level.
 Also, the small oscillations in temperature indicate when the air conditiong was turned on in the apartment!_

 ## Part 1: Measuring weather data